- Area between the Theatre and the Forum

 Caseggiato di Diana was named after a small terracotta relief portraying the goddess.
 It is a large building of the IInd century which according to archaeologists had a mezzanine and three upper stories.
 The apartments on the first floor had balconies.
 It had an internal courtyard with a fountain and the whole building stood a low platform.
 Over time many changes were made to its internal layout.
 The latest coins found in the building belong to the reign of Emperor Probus (276-282).
 This could indicate that it was abandoned and in part dismantled to reuse its bricks towards the end of the IIIrd century.

 This house had three upper stories.
 The first one was accessed from the ground floor, whereas the upper ones were reached via an external staircase.
 Based on the decoration and some works of art found inside it must have been a luxury residence.
-At one point it was turned into a hotel.
+At one point it was turned into an inn.
 Eventually in the late IIIrd century or early IVth century, perhaps after a flood, its lower parts were filled with rubbish and broken amphorae to obtain a new higher ground level.

 View towards Decumanus Maximus and Foro della Statua Eroica from Casa di Giove e Ganimede